djsteffey/ctf-patriotctf-2023/pwn/bookshelf/README.md

 Refer to the commented python script to execute the vulnerability.

 #### Execution
 - Setup our own server since the CTF server is no longer running.
 We set the input and output buffers to be 0 so that the sending and receiving of data to and from our python script is faster and unbuffered.
 We set netcat in listen mode on port 4444 and piping it's input and output to the bookshelf executable.
 This effectively lets our python script interact with the bookshelf program over the network.
-Even though this is on the local system, it doesn't ahve to be.
+Even though this is on the local system, it doesn't have to be.
 The server machine can be anywhere in the world that we have a network path to.
 ![](images/ss_18.PNG)

 - Execute the python script and wait for the command prompt.